LeGuennic/Cassini-UPyP/README.md

 ## Repository layout

-Those are the files and directories you should find in the repository after downloading or cloning.
+Those are the files and directories that are useful.
 The `cassini_upyp` directory contains the main code, while `user_config` contains user-editable configuration files.
 The `example` folder provides a simple workflow notebook and some example data.

 ```
 cassini_upyp/